 “We were a very lively buzzing community, pushing along our way, very much amused with ourselves,” Blanche Athena Clough wrote of her time as a Newnham College student in the 1880s (she later became Principal).
 As well as studying Classics, she had lots of college clubs to choose from, including the Shakespeare Reading Society, the Browning Society, several French societies and the ever-popular debating society.
 Both Newnham and Girton had a rich associational life, as the section on ‘Social Life’ in the ongoing ‘Rising Tide’ exhibition at Cambridge University Library reveals.
 Most of the University’s student-run societies that began in the 1870s were exclusively male, as Clough confirms.
 “We had no part or lot in University societies except the Ladies Discussion Society and I think C.U.M.S.
 [Cambridge University Music Society]… in any case the University generally were hardly aware of our existence.”

-I believe that the women-led societies that began in the 1880s and lasted for so many years helped to make Cambridge a better, more inclusive place.
-These were not University societies, but associations begun in most cases by women married to professors, masters and college fellows after the University dropped its celibacy requirements.
+There’s no doubt that the women-led societies that began in the 1880s and lasted for so many years helped to make Cambridge a better place.
+They certainly made it more socially inclusive for the women involved.
+These were not University societies, but associations begun in many cases by academic wives and townswomen who worked closely with Newnham and Girton college heads Anne Clough and Emily Davies.
 I’ve been talking quite a bit about these clubs recently.
-I was invited to speak to Selwyn College alumni about Kathleen Lyttelton and ‘The Women who changed Cambridge’ at the rather splendid Oxford and Cambridge Club in London last November.
+I was invited to speak to Selwyn College alumni about the college’s first Master’s wife, Kathleen Lyttelton; and about ‘The Women who changed Cambridge’ at the rather splendid Oxford and Cambridge Club in London last November.
 Then I gave a talk called ‘A Club of Their Own’ at the University Library in December, connected to the ‘Rising Tide’ exhibition.
 This month I gave another version of that talk to the Friends of Milton Road Library in a bright and welcoming new library setting.

-The University has not always been welcoming to women, but the excellent Rising Tide exhibition and events show what women at Cambridge have achieved despite all the obstacles.
-The exhibition closes on 21 March, so do grab the chance to see it if you’re in Cambridge (and if you are not, my TLS review is here).
-The Friends of Milton Road Library provide a year-round programme of stimulating and varied talks: more information here.
+The University has not always been welcoming to women, but the UL’s excellent Rising Tide exhibition and events show the remarkable things that women at Cambridge have achieved despite all the obstacles, and the Friends of Milton Road Library provide a year-round programme of stimulating and varied talks: more information here.

 Cambridgeshire Archives: Cambridge Ladies Discussion Society minute book, 789/Q139; Cambridge Association for Social Welfare (1883-1985) [formerly CACG] R106/097; Cambridge Ladies Discussion Society minute book, 789/Q139; CWSA Papers to 1919: 455/Q16-57, 59-60, 62-79; archives held at the Cambridgeshire Collection (in Cambridge Central Library) and the Museum of Cambridge.